openstack/openstack-manuals/doc/config-reference/source/tables/nova-volumes.rst

    * - **[xenserver]**
      -
    * - ``block_device_creation_timeout`` = ``10``
-     - (Integer) Time to wait for a block device to be created
+     - (Integer) Time in secs to wait for a block device to be created